causant/exercise-sessions/README.md

 ## Goal

-You job is to write a program that reads [this dataset](http://ita.ee.lbl.gov/html/contrib/EPA-HTTP.html) and calculates the sessions for each visitor using an inactivity threshold of 30 minutes.
+Your job is to write a program that reads [this dataset](http://ita.ee.lbl.gov/html/contrib/EPA-HTTP.html) and calculates the sessions for each visitor using an inactivity threshold of __30 minutes__.

-The sessions must be written to a file named `sessions.csv`, each line in the file must have the following format:
+The computed visit sessions must be written to a file named `sessions.csv`, each line in the file must have the following format:

 ```
 IP_ADDRESS,SESSION_START,SESSION_END